luarmr/github-contributions-canvas-drawing/Readme.md

 - Clone this repository:

-   `git clone git@github.com:luarmr/github-contributions-canvas.git`
+   `git clone git@github.com:luarmr/github-contributions-canvas-drawing.git`

 - Navigate to the project directory:

-   `cd github-contributions-canvas`
+   `cd github-contributions-canvas-drawing`

 - Install dependencies using npm or yarn: